Matteo Perrotti

-Matteo Perrotti (born 17 April 1999) is an Italian footballer who plays as a midfielder for Villa Valle and for Kings League team FC Zeta.
+Matteo Perrotti (born 17 April 1999) is an Italian footballer who plays as a midfielder for Villa Valle and for Kings League team UnderDogs.

 Career

-On November 2024, while he was playing for Villa Valle, he was announced as wild card for Kings League's team FC Zeta Milano.
+In November 2024, while he was playing for Villa Valle, he was announced as wild card for Kings League's team FC Zeta Milano.

+In June 2025, his transfer to Mirko Cisco's Underdogs was announced.
+Between the Kings Cup and the second split of the Kings League, he once again proved himself to be one of the best players in the entire Kings League Italy.
+In January 2026, he was part of the Italian Kings League national team, scoring 9 goals in 4 matches.